L-P/the-terse-time-tracker/man.en.md

 # DATA
 The Terse Time Tracker stores all of its data in a SQLite database named `the-terse-time-tracker.db` in your default user configuration directory.

+The configuration is stored in the same database and can be accessed through the TUI by pressing F2.